-Euler's philosophical views on science, religion, and ethics are expressed in over 200 letters written 1760-1762 (in French) to a German princess and published later in 1768 and 1772 (E343, E344, E417).
-While Euler's role as a philosopher may be controversial (even his best friend Daniel Bernoulli advised him to better deal with "more sublime matters"), his Letters became an instant success and were translated into all major languages.
+Euler's philosophical views on science, religion, and ethics are expressed in over 200 letters written between 1760 and 1762 (in French) to a German princess and published later in 1768 and 1772 (E343, E344, E417).
+(For a recent edition of these letters, see Euler [8].)
+While Euler's role as a philosopher may be controversial (even his best friend Daniel Bernoulli advised him to better deal with "more sublime matters"), his Letters, written with extreme clarity and also accessible to people not trained in the sciences, "even to the gentle sex," as Fuss remarks in his Eulogy, became an instant success and were translated into all major languages.

-3.3.2 Selecta Euleriana
+3.3.2.
+Selecta Euleriana.

 Selectio 5.
-The Königsberg bridge problem
+The Königsberg Bridge Problem.
 The river Pregel, which flows through the Prussian city of Königsberg, divides the city into an island and three distinct land masses, one in the north, one in the east, and one in the south.
-There are altogether seven bridges, arranged as shown in green on the left of Fig. 18, connecting the three land masses with each other and with the island.
-The problem is: can one take a stroll from one point in the city to another by traversing each bridge exactly once?
+There are altogether seven bridges, arranged as shown in green on the left of Figure 19, connecting the three land masses with each other and with the island.
+The problem is this: Can one take a stroll from one point in the city to another by traversing each bridge exactly once?
 In particular, can one return to the starting point in the same manner?

 Evidently, this is a problem that cannot be dealt with by the traditional methods of analysis and algebra.
-It requires a new kind of analysis, an analysis that Leibniz already has termed analysis situs, and today is called "topology".
+It requires a new kind of analysis that deemphasizes metric properties in favor of positional properties.
 Euler solved the problem in 1735, published as E53 in 1741, by showing that such paths cannot exist.
 He does this by an ingenious process of abstraction, associating with the given land and bridge configuration (what today is called) a connected graph, i.e., a network of vertices and connecting edges, each vertex representing a piece of land and each edge a bridge connecting the respective pieces of land.
-In the problem at hand, there are four distinct pieces of land, hence four vertices, and they are connected with edges as shown on the right of Fig. 18.
-It is obvious what is meant by a path from one vertex to another.
-A closed path is called a circuit, and paths or circuits are (today) called Eulerian, if each edge is traversed exactly once.
+In the problem at hand, there are four distinct pieces of land, hence four vertices, and they are connected with edges as shown on the right of Figure 19.
+It is obvious what is meant by a path along edges from one vertex to another.
+A closed path is called a circuit, and paths or circuits are (today) called Eulerian if each edge is traversed exactly once.